How Much Does It Cost to Declaw a Cat? (2026 Guide)

 Pain Management And Medication

-After surgery, managing your cat’s pain is essential.
-Medication for pain relief and antibiotics to prevent infection are needed.
-These medications generally range from $25 to $50.
+After surgery, your cat will need pain relief medication and antibiotics to prevent infection.
+These generally range from $30 to $100.

-• Costs vary by location, vet, and your cat’s needs.
+• Costs vary by location, vet, and your cat’s individual needs.

-Remember, these are average costs.
-Your final bill may vary.
-Always ask your vet for a detailed estimate before proceeding.
+These are average figures.
+Your final bill may differ.
+Always ask your vet for a detailed written estimate before proceeding.

 Post-surgery Care